digitalinteraction/ttrpg-2023/copy/rest.md

 - Develop new community services and technical infrastructure for collaborative data work and for connecting people working in Digital Health in our region and beyond.
 - Commission and evaluate scoping research studies that support new collaborations.
 - Hold networking events and provide access to resources supporting entrepreneurship, innovation, and routes to commercialisation.

+Through our joined-up approach, we unite to build ways for populations of all ages to thrive and invest in their possible futures.

 ## Hub Research Themes